appunite/StaggeredGridView/README.md

 Attributes supported (same behavior as GridView):
  * numColumns : determines the amount of columns to be drawn
- * drawSelectorOnTop : determine if selector should be drawn on top
+ * drawTopSelector : determine if selector should be drawn on top

 ```xml